inoryy/reaver/README.md

 By installing with `-e` flag `Python` will now look for `reaver` in the specified folder, rather than `site-packages` storage.

-### Optimized TensorFlow

-The `TensorFlow` that is distributed through `PIP` is built to target as many architectures / devices as possible, which means that various optimization flags are disabled by default.
-For example, if your CPU supports `AVX2` (is newer than 5 years), it is highly recommended to use a custom built TensorFlow instead.
-If building from source is not an option for you, then [this repository](https://github.com/inoryy/tensorflow-optimized-wheels) might be useful - it contains newest `TensorFlow` releases built for newest CUDA / CuDNN versions, which often come with performance boosts even for older GPUs.

 ### Windows

 Please see the [wiki](https://github.com/inoryy/reaver-pysc2/wiki/Windows) page for detailed instructions on setting up Reaver on Windows.